 And lastly, preparation for life’s surprises is key.
 Many of us are responsible in some way for our aging relatives, and organization is key if something were to happen.
 Catherine Morgan, Career Transition Expert at Point A to Point B Transitions suggests tackling the topic with other family members, so you are not shouldering the responsibility yourself.
 She also recommends using a system like Future File to help you figure out exactly what information you need and to keep it accessible and in order.
 She said, “You will feel a big weight lifted off of you for doing this planning and organization, and if and when you need it, keeping your resolution to prepare will become priceless.”

 If improving your credit is one of your resolutions, you can check your three credit reports for free once a year.
-To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated each month.
+To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated every 14 days.